albertase/react-portfolio/README.md

 ## Available Scripts

-This project utilizes sanity for the backend
+This project utilizes sanity for the backend and SCSS for the styling.
 In the project directory, you can run:

 ### `npm start`